Robert Wilton (author)

-Robert Wilton (born 22 February 1973) is a British writer and diplomat.
-As a diplomat he has worked in the Balkans, including as an advisor to the prime minister of Kosovo and as a Deputy Ambassador for the Organization for Security and Co-operation in Europe.
-As a writer he is known for his Comptrollerate-General series of historical novels, for the first of which he was awarded the Historical Writers' Association Crown.
+Robert Wilton (born 22 February 1973) is a British-Kosovan writer.
+He has spent much of his life in the Balkans, including as an advisor to the prime minister of Kosovo and as a Deputy Ambassador for the Organization for Security and Co-operation in Europe.
+His writing has been diverse, though focused principally on novels.
+The first of his Comptrollerate-General series of historical novels was awarded the Historical Writers' Association Crown.

 Personal life and career

 Robert Wilton grew up in the south-east of England.
 He attended Whitgift School, in Croydon, and read History at Christ Church, Oxford.
 In 1995 he joined the UK Ministry of Defence, where he held a variety of posts including as a Private Secretary to three Secretaries of State (the Labour politicians Des Browne, John Hutton and Bob Ainsworth).
 His Civil Service career also included stints in the Cabinet Office and Foreign & Commonwealth Office.

 In 2006, the new Prime Minister of Kosovo, Agim Çeku, asked the British Government for help in developing and running his office.
 Because of his Whitehall experience and knowledge of the Balkans, Wilton was sent.
 He advised Çeku on international relations, communications and administration, accompanying the Prime Minister as his assistant in the 2007 Troika talks with Serbia.
 Wilton also worked for a short while under Prime Minister Hashim Thaçi.
 He was in Kosovo for the country's independence in February 2008.
 In 2010 he returned to Kosovo as Head of Policy and Political Affairs in the International Civilian Office, monitoring and advising the Kosovo Government.
 In 2013 he was appointed Deputy Ambassador of the Organization for Security and Co-operation in Europe (OSCE)'s Presence in Albania.

 Since 1992 he has lived with the travel writer and educator Elizabeth Gowing.
 In 2009, together with a Kosovar friend, they founded The Ideas Partnership, a charity that supports the education and integration of children from marginalised and minority communities, as well as working to protect cultural heritage and the environment.